-Collaboration robots (cobots) provide the strength, consistency and reliability of industrial robots with the judgement and flexibility of human operators.
+Collaboration robots (cobots) provide the strength, consistency and reliability of industrial robots with the judgment and flexibility of human operators.
 Cobots are increasingly used in large-scale production applications that involve continuous lifting operations but still require a human touch.
 While cobots have been in use for at least a decade and continue to grow, applications have been limited by the gearing systems that control motion.
 A French cobot maker, however, has developed a solution that uses ball screw and cable actuators instead of gears, setting a new benchmark for cobot efficiency and safety.

 Cobots are increasingly used in large-scale production applications providing the strength, consistency, and reliability of industrial robots with the flexibility of the human touch.